dronir/SkyCam/README.md

 appears in the orbit files, is found in this list.
 If the list is empty, all satellites in the given orbit files are drawn.

+### Aircraft

+The aircraft information is retrieved in real-time through a socket connection.
+The address and port to connect to are given in the config.
+The system can provide warnings when aircraft are either close to the zenith, near Metsähovi, or too close to the telescope pointing direction.
+They are not drawn if they are lower than `min_altitude` or farther away than `max_distance`.

+### Scope

+(Not yet implemented.)